 Group therapy is facilitated by counselors and has the added benefit of peer support in a confidential setting.
 In group therapy, you will be interacting with your peers and learning more about yourself.
 Some are psychoeducational and clinician led (ex. learning about how to handle stress, practicing mindfulness skills) while others may be more process-oriented and facilitated by a the Counseling Center clinician.

 Clinicians provide crisis support for a variety of reasons including these emergencies:

 - Psychosis (ex. hallucinations, delusions)

 Referrals for psychiatric services and medications may be provided, as appropriate.
 These services may incur an additional cost not covered by the student health fee.
 Please ask your clinician if you’d like to know more about what psychiatric services may be available to you.

-the Counseling Center staff members provide regularly support and provide mental health programming to the UTC community.
+The Counseling Center staff members provide regular support and provide mental health programming to the UTC community.
 If you have a potential outreach activity and would like to collaborate with us, then please complete an Outreach Request Form.